huggingface/hub-docs/docs/hub/spaces.md

 <a href="https://hf.space" rel="noopener" target="_blank">Spaces</a>
 ```

-Usually, the height of Spaces is adjusted automatically when using the Gradio library interface.
-If you provide your own frontend in the Gradio SDK however, and if your content height is larger than the viewport, you'll need to add an [iFrame Resizer script](https://cdnjs.com/libraries/iframe-resizer) so that content can scroll in the iframe:
+Usually, the height of Spaces is automatically adjusted when using the Gradio library interface.
+However, if you provide your own frontend in the Gradio SDK and the content height is larger than the viewport, you'll need to add an [iFrame Resizer script](https://cdnjs.com/libraries/iframe-resizer) so the content is scrollable in the iframe:

 ```HTML
 <script src="https://cdnjs.cloudflare.com/ajax/libs/iframe-resizer/4.3.2/iframeResizer.contentWindow.min.js"></script>